allanbahrofc/mini-golf-game/README.md

 ![banner](./ui/frame.png)
 > #### Mini Golf Game in Python
 > A golf-game based in python and pygame.
-That introduce some levels to get in the objective with crossing a labirint.
+That introduce some levels to get in the objective with crossing a camp to find a hole to get in, increasing your score and the velocity, increasing the difficulty too.
-> Objective: a golf game with simple interface and gameplay
+> Objective: a golf game with simple interface and gameplay structure

 > #### From Pygame
 > Library from Pygame to Support in the Creation of the Game.